 While the goal of financial PR is not to cover up any crisis, this type of PR helps a company to understand the need to structure brand messaging to reflect the brand values.

-Ultimately, financial PR is the art of protecting a company’s financial reputation and stock prices by creating positive information which appeals to financial journalists and bloggers who can get the message out there.
+Ultimately, financial PR is the art of protecting a company’s financial reputation and stock prices, and analyst ratings by creating positive information that appeals to financial journalists and bloggers who can get the message out there.
 It involves presenting significant financial results, consulting with media professionals to create content and stories for the general public, and supporting companies by protecting them from any crisis that may occur internally or externally.

 The Importance of Local Media for Financial PR